lindakatcodes/lindakatdev/content/notes/wesBos_beginner-js.md

 - **A**ddition
 - **S**ubtraction

-### Flow Control - If Statements, Function Returns, Truthy, Falsy
+### Flow Control with If Statements, Function Returns, Truthy, Falsy

 **If Statements** - will evaluate a condition to see if it's true or false; if true, will run the code in the provided block.
 Important to note that it runs top down, so the first if condition that evaluates to true ends the chain (so any other `else if` blocks won't be seen).